VanTuan3030/Smart-Water-Metering/README.md

-# 💧 Thiết Bị Giám Sát và Xác Định Chỉ Số Nước Thông Minh (Smart Water Metering)
+# 💧 Smart Water Metering

 An embedded system project focused on designing and implementing a **Smart Water Metering** device using a **Rotary Encoder/Water Flow Sensor**.
 The system provides real-time water consumption data and smart alerts via a mobile application, addressing the need for accurate and efficient water management.